PedroDnT/CVM_FinancialStatements_DB/README.md

 4. get_company_name_by_cd_cvm returns the company name given cd_cvm from the database

 ## Run instructions
-1. Create a .env file with the database connection string
+1. Create a .env file with the database connection string by renaming .env.example and adding string.
+Suggested to use Neon DB.
 2. Run poetry shell (make sure poetry is installed - in MacOS brew install poetry)
 2. Run the script cvm_downloader.py
 3. Run the script database_uploader.py